Sample topics for motivational speeches

 Promoting Multigenerational Legacies

 Many times our day-to-day responsibilities restrict our ability to spend quality time with our children and share stories, core values and ethics.
 Whether you are a parent, grandparent, teacher, mentor or someone who cares deeply about the next generation, teaching our children to care and give back is both a privilege and a responsibility.
 Too frequently we focus only on the importance of academics and athletics, but we forget to develop young people’s hearts.
-Attendees will hear strategies for engaging youth in service and legacy-building activities that build character, offer bonding opportunities and create a culture of caring in families.
+Attendees will hear strategies for engaging youth in service and legacy-building activities that build character, offer bonding opportunities and create a culture of caring in families and communities.

 Best Practices For Empowering Youth and Older Students: Balancing Academics with Character Education, Service Learning and Civic Engagement